makerdao/community/governance/votes/Executive vote - February 6, 2025.md

 ---
-title: Template - [Executive Vote] Add Emergency Spells, Rate Adjustments, Sweep PauseProxy DAI, Integration Boost Funding, Whistleblower Payments, Spark Proxy Spell - February 6, 2025
+title: Template - [Executive Vote] Rate Adjustments, Sweep PauseProxy DAI, Integration Boost Funding, Whistleblower Payments, Spark Proxy Spell - February 6, 2025
 summary: Add Emergency Spells to Chainlog, decrease stability fee and savings rates, sweep DAI in PauseProxy to the Surplus Buffer, fund Integration Boost, payments to alignment whistleblowers, trigger a Spark Proxy spell.
 date: 2025-02-06T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Add Emergency Spells, Rate Adjustments, Sweep PauseProxy DAI, Integration Boost Funding, Whistleblower Payments, Spark Proxy Spell - February 6, 2025
+# [Executive Proposal] Rate Adjustments, Sweep PauseProxy DAI, Integration Boost Funding, Whistleblower Payments, Spark Proxy Spell - February 6, 2025

 The Governance Facilitators, Dewiz, and Sidestream have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.